junxit/us-congress-bills-117/metadata.md

 - 2021-07-27 — Introduced in Senate
 - 2021-07-27 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-02-02 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-217.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-217.
+- 2022-12-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 573.